-Minimal Effort 0 Initial Effort 1 Progress 2 Proficient 3 Exemplary 4 Uncooperative and disrespectful in working with others.
-Consistently complains about teacher's requests.
-Improvements needed in treating others with respect.
-Frequently complains about teacher's requests.
-Generally respectful of classmates and teachers.
-Follows teacher's requests with occasional complaint.
-Consistently is respectful.
+Minimal Effort 0 Initial Effort 1 Progress 2 Proficient 3 Exemplary 4 Improvements needed in treating others with respect.
+Frequently complains about teacher's requests. v 1 Consistently is respectful.
 Follows teacher's requests with little or no complaint.
 Facilitates a respectful environment and sets the example to others.